 - Manufactured ramps are designed to fit your particular need and environment.

 - Aluminum ramps are considered “portable” and can be removed.
 Therefore they do not require permits in most cities.
 Still, it’s best to check with your city’s building inspection office first.

 - The aluminum ramp is removable and may be used again if you move to another home.

-- An aluminum wheelchair ramp is weather resistant, will not rust and it never needs refinishing.
-They do require maintenance check-ups to make sure the bolts are tight, railing is sturdy, etc.
+- An aluminum wheelchair ramp is weather resistant, will not rust, and never needs refinishing.
+It requires maintenance check-ups to ensure the bolts are tight, the railing is sturdy, etc.

 - An aluminum wheelchair ramp can be removed when no longer needed.
 It could be sold or used again elsewhere.

 - Aluminum ramps can be rented by the month in most areas if you need them for a limited time.
 They can also be acquired through a “rent to own” program offered by many suppliers.